 Standard Installation and Likely Extras

 A standard install typically covers the charger, cabling, and connection to your consumer unit; if your setup is straightforward.
-Installation costs for home EV chargers are generally estimated to be between £500 and £600, but extra cost may apply for longer cables, additional work, or upgrades.
+Installation costs vary by property and installer, and extra cost may apply for longer cables, additional work, or upgrades.
 If your fuse board is full or your parking is far from the house, you might need extra work.

 When comparing quotes, always check what’s included.
 A cheap headline price can jump if extra labour or materials get added on.